luna-bloin/Boost_optimization/README.md

 ## Example case using jupyter notebook
-An example case is provided in notebooks/run_alloc_algo.ipynb It can be run interactively by clicking on the button below [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/luna-bloin/Boost_optimization/HEAD)
+An example case is provided in notebooks/run_alloc_algo.ipynb It can be run interactively by clicking here [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/luna-bloin/Boost_optimization/HEAD)